yongzx/GSoC-2019-FrameNet/Documentation - Antonym Detection.md

 - The function `get_dep_relations` returned a mapping of each token in the tokenized sentence to its level and dependency relations in the dependency-parsed tree.
 This used the API of the UDPipe.
 An example would be `{'abandon.VERB': [(0, 'root'), (2, 'conj'), (2, 'acl'), (0, 'root'), (0, 'root'), (1, 'parataxis'), (0, 'root'), (2, 'advcl'), (2, 'conj'), (1, 'conj'), (0, 'root'), (1, 'ccomp'), ..
 (0, 'root')], '..PUNCT': [(1, 'punct'), (1, 'punct'), (1, 'punct'), (1, 'punct'), (1, 'punct'), (1, 'punct'), (1, 'punct'), (1, 'punct'), (1, 'punct'), .. ], 'plan.NOUN': [(1, 'obj'), (1, 'obj'), (2, 'obj'), (1, 'obj')],  ... }`
 - The function `process_dep_relations` took in the hash-map returned by `get_dep_relations` and averaged the level and dependency relations (in integer representation) of each token in the tokenized sentence.
 The example would be `{'abandon.VERB': (0.9130434782608695, 17.869565217391305), '..PUNCT': (1.0, 32.0), 'plan.NOUN': (1.25, 28.0), ...}`
 - `cos(X, Y)` generated the cosine similarity of two word embeddings `X` and `Y`.
 - `X = [x1, x2]` where `x1` is a tuple of cosine similarity of the two LUs' embeddings, the average dependency level of the first LU, the average dependency relations of the first LU, the average dependency level of the second LU, and the average dependency relations of the second LU. `x2`  is a tuple of cosine similarity of the two LUs' embeddings, the average dependency level of the second LU, the average dependency relations of the second LU, the average dependency level of the first LU, and the average dependency relations of the first LU.
-The example is `[[tensor(0.6349), 0.9130434782608695, 17.869565217391305, 1.2, 20.0], [tensor(0.6349), 1.2, 20.0, 0.9130434782608695, 17.869565217391305]]`
+An example would be `[[tensor(0.6349), 0.9130434782608695, 17.869565217391305, 1.2, 20.0], [tensor(0.6349), 1.2, 20.0, 0.9130434782608695, 17.869565217391305]]`

 ```python
 def detect_antonyms_framenet_cosine_similarity_dep(lus_embed_file, model):